Sorry, you need to enable JavaScript to visit this website.

 • Agreement in the primary and lower secondary schools, May 2018

-• A break with parallel societies – Housing initiatives preventing parallel society, May 2018
+• A break from parallel societies – Housing initiatives preventing parallel societies, May 2018

 • Agreement on the financing initiatives preventing parallel societies, May 2018